ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/index.md

 ## Metadata

-A CSV-W file contains metadata which makes it easier to discover data publications.
-In csvcubed, we use definitions from established vocabularies to enable you to contribute faster to the web of data.
+All csvcubed outputs contain metadata which makes it easier to discover data publications.
+We use definitions from established vocabularies to enable you to contribute faster to the web of data.

 ```json
 {